pawamoy/pdm-multirun/README.md

 pdm multirun pytest tests/
 ```

-PDM Multirun sets the `PDM_MULTIRUN=1` environment variable
+PDM Multirun sets a number of environment variables that can be used by code run
-when running the specified command.
+in each version.

+* `PDM_MULTIRUN` set to `1` whenever PDM Multirun is being used.
+* `PDM_MULTIRUN_CURRENT` is set to the name of the current interpreter or
+  virtual environment (such as that passed using `-i` or
+  `PDM_MULTIRUN_VERSIONS`).

-You can use it to decide if you should, for example,
+You can use these variables, for example, to output metadata about the current
-print the current Python version in the output
-of the command:
+python version or interpreter, like in the example below, which if invoked by
+PDM Multirun, would start by printing the name of the virtual environnment or
+interpeter, and the version of python being used.

+**script.py**
 ```python
 import os
 import sys